GStreamer/gstreamer/markdown/design/gstbin.md

 ## Add/removing elements

-The basic functionality of a bin is to add and remove GstElements to/from it. `gst_bin_add()` and `gst_bin_remove()` perform these operations respectively.
+The basic functionality of a bin is to add and remove `GstElement` to/from it. `gst_bin_add()` and `gst_bin_remove()` perform these operations respectively.